tusharsinghsuryavanshi/tusharsinghsuryavanshi/README.md

 Hello All!
-Welcome to my Github Page feel free to browse my Projects.
+My name is Tushar Singh, I am an aspiring Data analyst/scientist.
+I Welcome you all to my Github Profile, feel free to browse my Projects.

 Connect with me on these platforms: